refactorsaurusrex/journal-cli/README.md

 Finally, I had a realization. *Typora supports yaml front matter.
 I can use front matter to add tags to each file and create a command line tool to parse the tags from each journal file!* Thus, `journal-cli` was born.

-\* I now generally refer to that "Austin chick" as "wife".
+\* I now generally refer to that chick from Austin as "wife".

 # Sooo... what can it do?